Karvezide (Irbesartan And Hydrochlorothiazide)

 Primary Uses

-Karvezide is used to treat high blood pressure, which doctors call hypertension.
+Karvezide is primarily used to manage hypertension.

 How It Works